Judge orders environmental review of Dakota Access pipeline

 The $3.8 billion, 1,172-mile (1,886 kilometer) underground pipeline crosses beneath the Missouri River, just north of the Standing Rock reservation.
 The tribe draws its water from the river and fears pollution.
 Texas-based Energy Transfer insisted the pipeline would be safe.

 The Standing Rock Sioux want the pipeline shut down and more study done.
-The Corps wanted Boasberg to rule in favor of its August 2018 finding that no more environmental study
+The Corps wanted Boasberg to rule in favor of its August 2018 finding that no more environmental study was needed.